0xZothio/contracts/docs/api.md

 ### depositByLockingPeriod

-\_Creates a deposit to the pool with specific amount & locking duration with given token selected ID .
+The depositByLockingPeriod function is designed to allow users to make a deposit by providing an amount, a locking duration, and a token ID.

 ```solidity
 function depositByLockingPeriod(uint256 _amount, uint256 _lockingDuration, uint256 _tokenId) external returns (uint256 nftId, uint256 depositId)